casa-vega/issue-ops/README.md

 This script is designed to consistently satisfy a few critical use cases

 #### Authentication:
-Validates the organization and verifies user entitlements to the organization using ENTITLEMENTS/github.yml.
+- Validates the organization and verifies user entitlements to the organization using ENTITLEMENTS/github.yml.
-Throws an error for invalid organizations.
+  - Throws an error for invalid organizations.
-Throws an error when the user lacks necessary entitlements.
+  - Throws an error when the user lacks necessary entitlements.
 #### Form Validation:
-Ensures that the issue does not contain prohibited values (e.g., None, "", []).
+- Ensures that the issue does not contain prohibited values (e.g., None, "", []).
 A required field must never be empty.
-Throws an error when prohibited values are detected.
+  - Throws an error when prohibited values are detected.
 #### Hostname Resolution:
-Provides a flat `JSON` object that it used to hydrate the ops request.
+- This function furnishes a monolithic JSON object that serves as the data source for populating the operations requests

 ##### Additional notes:
 `ENTITLEMENTS/github.yml` and `FORM_FIELDS` are sources of truth so it is worth noting that some of these values within validation.py are hardcoded.
 They could easily be moved to a config file if needed, but this ensures validation.py is always using the expected filesystem locations and expected sources.